joyhalliday/regex-tutorial/gist-regex-email.md

 For this example, the plus signifies that the characters within the brackets on either side of the (@) symbol in the email

 ({}) Provide ways to set limits
-For this example, it expects the preceeding string to be between 2 and 6 matchng characters in length and will expect the final part of the email address (.com, .net, etc)
+For this example, it expects the preceding string to be between 2 and 6 matching characters in length and will expect the final part of the email address (.com, .net, etc)

 ### Grouping Constructs